 An alternative would be accelerated mobile pages (AMP) which we have covered previously.
 AMP is a simple and robust format to ensure your website is fast, user-first.
 This requires additional coding but if you are using WordPress, there are plenty of plugins out there to help you achieve the same result.

 One thing that is easily overlooked are fonts on a website, while your business may use a custom font, not every computer would be able to download and load up your custom font.
 Thus, it is important to ensure that your website developer suggests a web safe font.
 Some web safe font examples are: Helvetica Neue”, Helvetica, Arial, sans-serif.

 Also mentioned in our previous article on improving your Google page speed load score, getting your website developer to assist you in minifying jquery, CSS and HTML is very important to keeping a clean website.
 Not only will you be rewarded by Google’s algorithm, but it also helps your website load a lot faster.

 All in all, while you might think you are getting a good deal from most website developers, you will realize that when you start asking the right questions about what your website really needs the proposed package might start to look different.
-At Adssential Marketing, our team of website developers and designers aim to build you not only the best looking and user-friendly website but one that will work effectively for your business for years to come.
+You may also looking into website development rfp to get additional quotes available.
+Apart from that, at Adssential Marketing, our team of website developers and designers aim to build you not only the best looking and user-friendly website but one that will work effectively for your business for years to come.
 If you are interested in consulting our team about your website requirements, please feel free to contact us here!